 - Restricting visitor use or blocking the flow of traffic.

 - Pets are not allowed on boardwalks, trails, or paths.
 Pets may accompany you in developed areas of the park.
 This includes any areas within 100 feet (30.5 meters) of roads, parking areas, and campgrounds (excluding thermal areas).
-Pets must be kept under physical control at all times - caged, crated, or on a leash not to exceed six feet in length.
+Pets must always be kept under physical control - caged, crated, or on a leash not to exceed six feet in length.
 Please check with our office for specific areas.